How To Choose Computer RAM For PC, Laptop, Tablet, and Gaming

 Capacity

-This is the part that most excites the user.
 More RAM means better performance; of course, 8GB RAM of a computer will perform better than 4GB of computer RAM.
 As for gaming, the specifications mention the capacity required.
 A normal requirement is usually 4GB for daily tasks of web browsing or documentation, but this is the bare minimum, and you will not get much out of it.
 That is why 8GB minimum is recommended and 16GB for casual gamers.

-Moreover, buying additional RAM for a 32-bit processor is a waste of money as it can only make use of computer RAM of up to 4GB.
+Moreover, buying additional RAM for a 32-bit processor is a waste of money as it can only make use of computer RAM of up to 4 GB.
 The next generation of 64-bit processors can theoretically support 4 petabytes of memory.
-This is on paper only, but in reality, it can support computer RAM between 32GB and 256GB.
-To know what capacity your motherboard can handle, you will have to shuffle the specs manual of the CPU.
+This is on paper only, but in reality, it can support computer RAM between 32 GB and 256 GB.
+To know what capacity your motherboard can handle, you have to check what motherboard do I have from the specs manual.

 Speed

-This is actually the aspect or feature of the computer RAM that should excite and entice gamers and PC users.
-People do not think how much RAM speed I need because it is a bit of a complex concept.
+This is the aspect or feature of the computer RAM that should excite and entice gamers and PC users.
+People do not think how much computer RAM speed I need because it is a bit of a complex concept.
 The two features that define the speed are frequency and timing.

 ✅ Frequency is referred to as speed in common terms, which is understood.
 It means the read/write cycle of RAM sticks.
 Reading and writing cycles happen constantly in memory with the currently loaded data.
 The frequency number tells you how many times per second the memory goes through that cycle.
 You will usually see the numbers after the name, like DDR4-3200, where 4 represents the generation, and 3200 refers to the 3200MHz frequency of 3.2 billion read and write cycles per second.